SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 We need to:

 * Get the CloudFront distribution's configuration, and save the JSON
-* Strip out the ETag (per Amazon docs)
+* Strip out the ETag (per [Amazon's docs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudfront/update-distribution.html))
-* Modify the configuration we want
+* Modify the configuration to make our intended updates
 * Save the new JSON
 * Update the configuration using that JSON